Acxyle/face_identity/README.md

 # Abstract

-[Update] Modified version 1.0 for Spikingjelly VGG
+[Update] May 30

-This repository contains the code and results of [Face Identity] Experiments
+This repository contains the code of [Face Identity] Experiments.

+Added code of representational similarity analysis (RSA)